If you want to save the environment and your bank balance one penny at a time, then follow these 10 greener than green money-saving tips.

 6. Unplug unused devices

 Most of us will be guilty of leaving a mobile phone, tablet or laptop charger plugged in around the clock - regardless of whether or not we’re actually charging the device.
-But did you know, this could still be sucking energy out of your sockets?
+But did you know, this could still be sucking the energy out of your sockets?

 Every little helps, so to save a few quid on your energy bill, make a point of unplugging any chargers that aren’t actually being used.